vicgarcia/c920pi/README.md

 * install all of the necessary build tools
 * download source, compile, and install x264 and ffmpeg
 * install v4l (video 4 linux) drivers and utilities with apt
-* download and compile the repository's c920.c camera utility
+* download and compile this repository's c920.c camera utility
-* download and install the repository's capture.sh capture script
+* download and install this repository's capture.sh capture script
 * create the filesystem path w/ permissions for hls video files
 * install nginx and configure to serve the hls video stream
 * install supervisor and configure to run the capture script
-* setup firewall and dynamic dns update utility
+* setup dynamic dns update utility for No-IP (noip.com)

-After running this script, there will be some manual configuration required to get everything to run the streaming server.
-Make sure to run these as root.
+After running this script, there will be some manual configuration required to configure and enable the No IP dynamic dns updater.
+If this is something you want to use, you have to perform this.

-XXX check into installing firewall

-The firewall will have to be enabled

-    ufw enable

-Then configure the No-IP client (optionally)
+Configure the No-IP client (optionally)

     cd /usr/src/noip-2.1.9-1
     make && make install